Leading by example

 Jenaia’s advice to those who are considering study is it is never too late.

-“I’ve been working since I was 18 and am now 42 and about to finish my first degree.
+“I’ve been working since I was 18 and am now in my forties having finished my first degree and graduate diploma.
 Retraining now is the perfect time – because you’ve still got 25 years to work and you have all the practical experience behind you which sets you apart from early graduates.
 So, I think it is never too late to retrain.

 “Also, when you do start studying online, dip your toes in the water first and start off with one course and get really comfortable, then you can ramp it up.
 Don’t go all in too soon otherwise you just get overwhelmed and won’t continue.
 You just need to be consistent and realise that you are going to have to forsake sitting on the couch and watching Netflix.

-“I have recommended Open Polytechnic to heaps of my friends, just because when people have busy lifestyles and can’t commit to physically going on campus and are time-poor, it’s the best option!”
+“I have recommended Open Polytechnic to heaps of my friends, colleagues, and employees, because when people have busy lifestyles and can’t commit to physically going to a campus, or are time-poor, it’s the best option!”

-I’ve been working since I was 18 and am now 42 and about to finish my first degree.
+I’ve been working since I was 18 and am now in my forties having finished my first degree and graduate diploma.
 Retraining now is the perfect time – because you’ve still got 25 years to work and you have all the practical experience behind you which sets you apart from early graduates.
 So, I think it is never too late to retrain.